Lecturer in Social Anthropology and Development

 At King's, Raphael teaches core development anthropology and mixed methods and supervises research students.
 He especially welcomes PhD proposals that concern popular politics, religion and/or the political economy of contemporary South Asia.
 As the department's PGT Tutor, he also looks after the academic welfare and psycho-social well-being of our Masters students and oversees personal tutoring arrangements for them.

-In the first term of the 2017/18 academic year, Raphael will be teaching qualitative methods to postgraduates (see this KEATS page) and an introduction to political anthropology (called 'Social justice: ethnographic perspectives') to undergraduates (see this KEATS page)
+In the 2018/19 academic year, Raphael is teaching qualitative methods to postgraduates and an introduction to political anthropology (called 'Social justice: ethnographic perspectives') to undergraduates.